Arjun-C-S/quarkjs/ARCHITECTURE.md

 > **Host Bindings is marked HIGH RISK** because it is where the vast majority of memory safety and error-handling bugs will originate.
 This layer requires the most careful design.

-Layer dependency order: Runtime APIs depend on bindings, bindings depend on the engine, and the event loop interacts with engine promise jobs by calling `run_pending_jobs()` internally on each tick.
+Layer dependency order matters — read the stack bottom-up: the Engine is the foundation, Bindings sit on top of the Engine and use it to execute host functions, and Runtime APIs sit on top of Bindings and are implemented using them. `console.log` is a Runtime API implemented as a binding that calls a Rust function — it depends on the binding layer to work.
+The event loop interacts with engine promise jobs by calling `run_pending_jobs()` internally on each tick.

 ---